 Algebra 2: 1 credit - This course reviews the ideas and concepts taught in Algebra 1 along with a serious investigation of advanced algebraic concepts including: quadratic equations, systems of equations, complex numbers, exponential and logarithmic functions, matrices and determinants, polynomial functions and radical functions and exponents.
 Available Sections: Honors, CP.
-Prerequisite - Algebra 1.
+Prerequisite: Algebra 1.

-\Applications of Algebra: 1 credit - This course covers the second half of Algebra 1.
+Applications of Algebra: 1 credit - This course covers the second half of Algebra 1.
 This class will focus primarily on systems of linear equations and inequalities as well as exponents, polynomial expressions, radicals, quadratic functions, and data analysis.
-Students enrolled in this class are required to take the Pennsylvania Algebra 1 Keystone exam at the conclusion of this class.
+Students enrolled in this class are required to take the physically proctored Pennsylvania Algebra Keystone exam at the conclusion of this class.
+Prerequisite: Introduction to Algebra.

-Prerequisite - Introduction of Algebra.